 Granny takes place in behind her desk, a sure way to make Taïga realize the seriousness of what’s about to come.
 An hour later she joins Rowan, Peaches and Bud in the attic.

 ‘Just don’t ask any questions.
 I don’t want to talk about it – yet.’

 Taïga is awaken by the distant shrill sound of the phone ringing in the study downstairs.
 She squints at her alarm clock.
 Nine a.m.
 She sighs and pulls the sheets over her head to shut out the sunlight.

 If I try hard enough I might catch on to the dream I just-

 A knock on the door, and Missy peeks in.
 ‘Taïga?
 Are you awake?’

 ‘Phone for you.
 It’s Loki.’

-Taïga’s voice is muffled, ‘Tell him I’ll call back.’
+Taïga’s voice comes out muffled from under the sheets, ‘Tell him I’ll call back.’

 ‘As you wish…’ Missy retreats, closing the door on her last words, ‘He’s back home by the way.
 As a matter of fact, he’s on his way here.’